h365chen/socassess/docs/src/basic_use_of_socassess.md

 }
 ```

-For each key, socassess uses its corresponding dict value to map test case
+For each key, socassess uses its corresponding dictionary value to map test case
 outcomes into feedback messages.
 For example, in the above case,
 `mapping.single` is for the `single` question.
-Assume its content is as:
+Assume its content is as follows:

 ```python
 # inside mapping.py